 THOUSANDS OF POSSIBLE RESULTS FROM JUST ONE IMAGE!

 Thanks to the METIS DC SynchroLight patented lighting technology, all METIS DRS-DCS scanners have the unique ability to make a SuperScan.
 A SuperScan is a special acquisition mode in which the scanner automatically repeats several acquisitions of the original with different lighting settings.

-Therefore, from a SuperScan file information related to the incidence of the light over the original can be calculated (a light gradient image which contain highlight and shadows variations).
+Therefore, from a SuperScan file information related to the incidence of the light over the original can be calculated (a light gradient image which contains highlight and shadows variations).

 Furthermore, 3D information (a 3D Depth MAP image) can also be calculated from the SuperScan file using our METIS Photometric Stereo technique.

 SuperScan images are saved into the METIS MDC proprietary format and can be processed with the METIS Light Inspector Tool that is directly integrated into the scanner software and is also available as a standalone package.

 METIS Light Inspector software allow re-mixing different light directions and intensity without having to rescan the original; this is done by changing the light direction and intensity parameters in the Light Inspector software and the result is previewed in real time on the screen (thousands of different combinations are possible).
 This is a very useful feature because it allows finding optimal results very quickly and without having to rescan the original several times with different light schematics.
-Once an optimal result have been found the user can export it into a standard TIFF format directly from the Light Inspector.
+Once an optimal result has been found the user can export it into a standard TIFF format directly from the Light Inspector.

 The user can record different “light schematics” and export different versions of the same image at once (in TIFF format).